 In addition, DEP maintains a web application for access to the information for our collection of geophysical logs were scanned and are available through our Geophysical Log Search.

 Information associated with our borehole samples is available though our interactive Map Direct focus.
 Additional focuses include: Subsidence Incidence Reports; Springs; and Aquifer Vulnerability.

 The greenbooks are a collection of 150 green binders that are housed at the FGS.
 They are a collection of drillers' logs, paleontology reports, and lithologic descriptions associated with the boreholes in our holdings.
-A majority of the primary borehole data has been captured in the FGS Geologic Database; however, there remains additional information and resources in these books.
+A majority of the primary borehole data has been captured in GEODES; however, there remains additional information and resources in these books.
 These binders are now available via our Greenbook Index page.